 The cathedral and abbey of Monreale, in the hills overlooking Palermo, were founded by the Norman King William II in the 12th century to demonstrate the power of the Norman Kingdom of Sicily.
 There are more than 6,000 square metres of mosaics here, using 2,200 kg of real gold.
 We spend the morning visiting the cathedral and enjoying the surrounding medieval hill town.
 After returning to Palermo, the afternoon is at leisure.
 Overnight Palermo (B)

 Today we take a ferry to Mozia where, among the salt pans, we explore the ruins of the former Carthaginian settlement.
 The island also houses a small museum with some unique pieces.
-We Continue on to Segesta, an evocative ruin in a hilltop location.
-Sacked in the 4th century BC and later abandoned, this rugged setting was home to the mysterious Elymian people.
+Continue to Segesta, an evocative ruin in a hilltop location.
 The theatre and temple here are truly memorable, and have inspired artists and writers for centuries.
 In the late afternoon we head back to Palermo.
 Overnight Palermo (B, L)